The Ultimate Guide to Independent Kids' Thrift Stores in Ottawa

 The Thrifted Mini

 Where?
 1239 Wellington Street West in Hintonburg and 1465 Merivale Rd plus Instagram story sales every Monday and Thursday at 8 p.m. @thethrifedmini.
 Online orders can be picked up in Nepean, Almonte, Blackburn Hamlet and Davidson, Quebec or shipped internationally.
+The Wellington West location will be closing at the end of the summer.

 Business model Kids' consignment is arranged in store or with photos via Instagram.
 They offer 40% payout or 50% store credit at the end of every month.